-You can experience an emergency at any time with your power cutting out, all you need to do is hook this device up to your generator or inverter battery, and you’re on your way to recovery.
+You could experience an emergency at any time with your power cutting out.
+All you need to do is hook this device up to your generator or inverter battery, and you’re on your way to recovery.
 With this product, you will receive an easy step by step guide on how to set it up, with only five wires, it's already easy as can be.

-The downsides to this product are that it only holds two power outlets which means you’ll only be able to power two things at once.
-This product can’t exceed more than 15 amps which limits it to certain devices.
+The downsides to this product are that it only holds two power outlets which means you’ll be limited to what you want to power up.
+And it can’t exceed more than 15 amps which limits it to certain devices.